 The second-hand approach is not new either: used products are resold at a lower price.
 However, this concept has only made the leap from the vintage stores of trendy side streets to online retail in recent years.
 The growing awareness of sustainability has certainly played a big part in this.
 Many people have also become more price-conscious due to the economic uncertainty during the pandemic and are happy to get high-quality products at a lower price.

 The official term for this eCommerce trend is recommerce, short for "reverse commerce".
 For media and technology, companies like reBuy are already successful in the German market.
-In the fashion sector, for example, we at ABOUT YOU have been giving former favourite pieces a second life in our "Second Love" category since fall 2020.
+In the fashion sector, for example, we at ABOUT YOU have been giving former favorite pieces a second life in our "Second Love" category since fall 2020.

 Recommerce has several advantages and is therefore rightfully one of the major eCommerce trends in 2022 and beyond.